CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-2.md

 ### submitInterval

 Auto-submit at a timer interval.
 The value is in seconds and is user configurable via the form Settings page on the device.
 It is equivalent to manually pressing the Submit button.
+The default value is `0` meaning auto-submission is disabled.
+A value of `1` means that submit is combined with the save operation.

 <table class="xlsTable">
   <thead>